WRBG (FM)

-WRBG (98.3 FM, "Bigfoot Country") is a country music formatted radio station licensed to serve Mifflinburg in the U.S. state of Pennsylvania.
+WRBG (98.3 FM, "Bigfoot Country") is a country music formatted radio station in Mifflinburg, Pennsylvania, United States.
 The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC, and is operated out of studios in Selinsgrove, Pennsylvania.
 The station operates in simulcast with sister stations WQBG and WCFT-FM.
 Although also owned by Seven Mountains Media, WRBG and its other simulcasting frequencies feature different programming than WIBF and WDBF, which are also branded as Bigfoot Country.

 Studios

 WRBG's main studio is located at 450 Route 204 Highway in Selinsgrove.
 WRBG, along with its sister stations, operates a public studio located inside the Susquehanna Valley Mall located in Hummels Wharf.

 Coverage area

 WRBG, based in Mifflinburg, serves primarily Union and Snyder Counties, as well as parts of Northumberland County.
 Primarily, the towns of Lewisburg, Northumberland, Sunbury, and Selinsgrove are served by WRBG of the Bigfoot Country network.